"I realize that sounds rather wimpy."

 The man who has spent his life starting things has learned the hardest lesson for someone wired like him: the most important things aren't things you start.
 They're things you stay for.

 He hasn't learned it completely.
 At 61, he's still writing checks and picking fights on X and publishing essays that generate weeks of argument.
-Still walking the medieval common.
+Still walking his usual route through the fog.
 Still, probably, checking the news when he should be writing.

 But the paintings have stopped.
 The startups have stopped.
 The exits have stopped.
 What remains is the writing, the family, and the five-hundred-year-old house.
 The mind that can't stop starting may have finally figured out what's worth finishing.